Etempa-Web-Solutions/Joy-Theme-Documentation/Components/elements.md

 </button-loading>
 ```

 The `button-loading` element will handle the loading state of the button, with the option to add loading text, and finished state text.
-Using this element will mean that the loading state remains accessibly while loading.
+Using this element will mean that the loading state remains accessible while loading.
 You can also use it to stop repeat clicks on a 'loading' button.
 You can customise the behaviour with data attributes.

 | Attributes | Function |
 |--- | --- |